RafayelMkhitaryan/django_final_project/README.md

 # E-Commerce Django Project

+📖 About the Project

+This is a fully functional E-Commerce web application built using Django.
+It provides a seamless shopping experience for users, allowing them to browse products, add them to a cart, and complete orders securely.
+The project includes essential features like authentication, email notifications, and an admin panel for managing the store efficiently.

 ## 🚀 Features
 - **CRUD Operations**: Manage products, categories, orders, and users.
 - **Authentication & Authorization**: Secure login, registration, password reset, and role-based access control.